-Spain really does offer something for everyone whether you are an adventurous spirit, a veritable gourmet, passionate about art, architecture, water sports, golf enthusiast or just looking for a peaceful break, you will surely find a holiday in Spain that suits your needs.
+Spain really does offer something for everyone whether you are an adventurous spirit, a veritable gourmet, passionate about art, architecture, water sports, golf enthusiast or just looking for a peaceful break, you will surely find a holiday destination in Spain that suits your needs.

-Top attractions for holidays in Spain
+Top attractions and destinations in Spain

 With holidays in Spain you can enjoy the centuries-old Spanish fiestas, carnivals and festivals, the vibrant nights in Ibiza, the Moorish and Roman art and architecture or the famous masterpieces created by Picasso and Juan Miro.